xkleva/dFlow/README.md

 *****
 #### COLLECT_JOB_METADATA
 ##### Description
 Collects metadata from a given file folder, storing file names and file count as metadata for the job in DFlow.
+Zero files in the folder is considered an error and will put the job into quarantine.
 ##### Parameters
 **folder_path** (Path) - Path of files from which to derive metadata, presumable a folder containing master images.
 **filetype** (Extension, e.g. tif, jpg) - The extension of the files in given folder, to be able to seperate possible extra files (thumbs.db, .DS_STORE, .tmp et.c.)